Tara Tipa

-Tara Tipa (ธารา ทิพา; born January 9, 1996, in Thailand), nickname Boat (โบ๊ท), is a Thai model and actor.
+Tara Tipa (ธารา ทิพา; born January 9, 1996, in Thailand), nickname Boat (โบ๊ท), is a Thai actor.

 Early life

 Tipa was born on January 9, 1996, in Aranyaprathet District.
 Sa Kaeo Province, Thailand.
 He graduated from Samrejvittaya School and from high school School of Science-Mathematics Plan Chanhunbamphen School.
 He is currently studying at School of Digital Media & Cinematic Arts Bangkok University.

 Career

 Boat entered the industry by walking to the Nagara shirt room and in Bangkok International.
 He appeared in the music video (W8) of artist Gene Kasidit and Boet.
 He appeared in a semi-stage sitcom, My Melody 360 Ongsa Rak as Sun.

 He appeared in Fai Ruk Plerng Kaen portraying Tanyagorn (Lek).